mwfongAWS/doc-planner/README.md

-# AWS Documentation Tools
+# AWS Documentation Planner

 An end-to-end interactive and iterative writer + AI experience tool for technical writers working at AWS.

 ## Overview

-AWS Documentation Tools provides a comprehensive solution for technical writers at AWS to create high-quality documentation with AI assistance.
+AWS Documentation Planner provides a comprehensive solution for technical writers at AWS to create high-quality documentation with AI assistance.
 The tool integrates with Amazon Bedrock foundation models and Knowledge Bases to provide context-aware content generation.

 ## Features